 What’s the difference between Infinite Scroll and Lazy Loading?

-Back Button: The user can go very deep and get lost when your content is very long.
+Back Button: The user can go deep and get lost when your content is long.
 It can be a tedious task if the user decides to go back to the top of the page.
 Add a button to any of the right corners of your page to solve this problem.

 Add the Load More button: Add the button to your infinite scroll to avoid the problem of the running footer.
 For example, let the user scroll for 5-10 articles and then ask whether to continue loading more content.
 It’ll save your page from becoming heavy too.

-What is the Load More Button?
+What Is the Load More Button?

-Why would you want the Load More Button?
+Why Would You Want the Load More Button?

 Choice and Control: The user has the choice to load the content and has more control over the page than an infinite scroll.
 So, the ‘Load More’ button can be your preferred choice when giving control to the user is your priority.